 7. Payments in respect of a period before 1 April 2014

-Where a payment is made after 31 March 2014 that relates to a period before 1 April 2014 the employee contribution rate under the 2008 Scheme should be applied to that pay.
+Where a payment is made after 31 March 2014 that relates to a period before 1 April 2014, the employee contribution rate under the 2008 Scheme should be applied to that pay.
 It is acceptable for the employer contribution rate applicable at the time of payment to be applied to pre and post 2014 pensionable pay.

 The pensionable pay for the pre 2014 element should be based on the 2008 Scheme definition of pensionable pay (eg excluding non-contractual overtime) and not the 2014 Scheme definition of pensionable pay (which would include non-contractual overtime).